 The more professionals I coach, the more groups I work with and the more audiences I speak to, the more convinced I become that each and every one of us IS in sales.
-Experience co-delivering a Personal Impact 1-day Masterclass with former hostage negotiator, Richard Mullender, and executive image expert, Lynne Cantor, has only reinforced this view.
+Experience co-delivering a Personal Impact 1-day masterclass for CIMA (Chartered Institute of Management Accountants) with former hostage negotiator, Richard Mullender, and executive image expert, Lynne Cantor, has only reinforced this view.
 We may not realise it at the time, of course.
 But when we engage someone in conversation, conduct an interview, present our ideas to colleagues or even pitch up for a hot date, the reality is: sales skills are vital.
-At the very least, that’s because we’re competing for our listener’s attention… particularly in a world where there’s any number of possible iDistractions.
+At the very least, that’s because we’re competing for our listener’s attention… particularly in a world where there’s any number of possible distractions.

 Having read History at university, I’m tempted to conclude that, at least as far as the English are concerned, antipathy towards sales skills is a cultural thing.
 Sullying oneself with something as mercantile as selling is just… well, a little bit ‘vulgar’, I hear my college professors saying.

 But I rather wonder whether discomfort with sales skills is a broader human anxiety.
 Speaking to audiences, I’ve met plenty of capable professionals from outside the UK who also struggle to articulate true value – from Pakistan, Japan, the UAE, Canada, Finland, India and Ukraine.
 Especially when it comes to personal experience, it’s all too common for people to underestimate their true value.

 This makes it tricky to see how what you have to say/offer might be of real value to another.
 It all becomes a bit self-centered and one-sided – ‘How could anyone else possibly be interested in what I have to offer?’
 Surprise, surprise, with that assumption in mind, ‘selling’ the value becomes rather difficult!